 I just had the most bizarre phone conversation with a United “manager” named Sheila from Houston.
-She had the sass of a drag queen and the petulance of a hormonal preteen.
+She had the sass of a drag queen and the petulance of a hormonal teenager.
 This was in regards to a flight I booked for my dad to attend a funeral in London.
-Since it was such a stressful time, I decided to book him on United Business Class.
-My dad had a great flight in Business and raved about the in-flight experience.
+Since it was such a stressful time, I decided to book him on United business class.
+My dad had a great flight and raved about the in-flight experience.

 On board, he found his seat wasn’t reclining at all.
 The flight attendant told him the engineer was off to lunch and it would be another 20 minutes before he could be helped.
 The engineer came by, tried to fix it but couldn’t.
 The seatbelt wasn’t working either.
 This isn’t just a comfort issue, it’s a safety issue and one that I’m sure United could face fines for.